Last Updated on November 17, 2022

 You’ll get a workout all while helping the environment.
 Plus, it requires much less energy to produce a bike than it does to manufacture a car.

 If you can’t bike to work for whatever reason, take public transportation.
-It puts less cars on the road, which reduces the amount of exhaust filling the air at once.
+It puts fewer cars on the road, which is a great way to begin reducing your carbon footprint because it reduces the amount of exhaust filling the air at once.

 And, try to save flying for truly special occasions!
 Check out the tips for zero waste air travel, and check out my post on where to purchase carbon offsets and why you should.